Cyrus Engerer: European Parliament campaign (2013)

-On 31 May 2013, the Court of Justice presided by Magistrate Audrey Demicoli acquitted Engerer from all charges.
+On 31 May 2013, the Court of Justice presided by Magistrate Audrey Demicoli acquitted Engerer of all charges.
 However, he was sentenced to a two-year jail term suspended for two years on 8 May 2014.
 The decision was handed down by Mr Justice Michael Mallia in a 17-page appeals court judgment.
 The following day, Engerer announced that he had backed out of the European Parliament Elections 2014 citing that he did not want any bad light cast on the Labour Party.

 Joseph Muscat's special envoy to the EU (2014-2019)

 In October 2014, Engerer was appointed by Prime Minister Joseph Muscat as his "special envoy" to the European Union, in parallel to the official Permanent Representative of Malta to the EU sitting in Brussels' Dar Malta office.
 He kept the role until 2019.

 Member of the European Parliament (2020)

-Engerer run on the Labour Party ticket at the 2019 European Parliament election in Malta and placed 5th from the Labour Party's list of candidates, with the party electing four Members.
+Engerer ran on the Labour Party ticket at the 2019 European Parliament election in Malta and placed 5th from the Labour Party's list of candidates, with the party electing four Members.

-When it became clear that Miriam Dalli would resign from her seat to join the European Commission, Engerer was elected on 5 November 2020.
+When it became clear that Miriam Dalli would resign from her seat to be coopted to the Maltese Parliament, Engerer was elected on 5 November 2020.